 This one is only for intermediate and advanced exercisers.
 This is because you need to understand how to properly activate your core muscles and protect your lower back.

-Bend forward at the hips without bending your spine, make sure your belly button is drawn in (abs strong), and then pull the band back by bending the elbows.
-Keep elbows close to your side and squeeze in between your shoulder blades.
+Bend forward at the hips without bending your spine; make sure your belly button is drawn in (abs strong), then pull the band back by bending your elbows.
+Keep your elbows close to your side and squeeze in between your shoulder blades.
 Your shoulders should stay back and down throughout.

-Aim for the band start/finish position to be at the height of the knees (a little lower is ok).
-Your hip position should stay stable throughout (i.e. no moving up and down as you draw the band up).
+Aim for the band start/finish position to be at knee height (a little lower is ok).
+Your hip position should stay stable throughout (i.e., no moving up and down as you draw the band up).
 The band may need to be doubled over to create enough resistance.

-Just a reminder – If you’re into home workout routines and you haven’t got my bodyweight resistance workout pdf, then grab it by clicking on the link below!
+Just a reminder: if you’re into home workout routines and you haven’t got my bodyweight resistance workout PDF, grab it by clicking the link below!

 Resistance band workout routine: Chest press – chest, front of shoulders, triceps

 I don’t normally do this one myself, as I find that push-ups are more effective.
-However, doing resistance bands chest exercises is an excellent option for beginners.
-Remember you can adjust the resistance on your band by adjusting your hand placement or wrapping the band around your hands.
-If you do wrap it around your hand, ensure you keep your wrists strong.
+However, doing resistance band chest exercises is an excellent option for beginners.
+Remember, you can adjust the resistance on your band by adjusting your hand placement or wrapping the band around your hands.
+If you do wrap it around your hand, ensure your wrists stay strong.
 For more of a challenge on your chest exercises with resistance bands, double the band over.

-To do this resistance band chest exercise, sit or stand in a comfortable position with an upright posture and place band around back of shoulders, under shoulder blades.
+To do this resistance band chest exercise, sit or stand in a comfortable position with an upright posture and place the band around the back of your shoulders, under your shoulder blades.
 Begin with elbows bent in to the sides and hold one end of the band in each hand.
 Extend elbows by pushing hands forward at shoulder height.

-Keep your shoulders drawn back and down throughout, then release back to start position.
-This chest exercise with resistance bands can usually be done with quite a strong tension, as compared with many other exercises.
+Keep your shoulders drawn back and down throughout, then release back to the start position.
+This chest exercise with resistance bands can usually be done with quite strong tension compared with many other exercises.

-Note that the back and chest exercises we have covered are also great as a resistance band workout for arms.
-The exercises are what we call “compound exercises” which means they work more than one muscle group at a time.
-In the exercises I’ve highlighted the arms are also working hard.
+Note that the back and chest exercises we have covered are also great for a resistance-band arm workout.
+The exercises are what we call “compound exercises,” which means they work more than one muscle group at a time.
+In the exercises, I’ve highlighted that the arms are working hard, too.

 Resistance band workouts: External rotations – rotator cuff exercise with resistance bands